jonwagner/EventSourceProxy/README.md

 # Good References #

 * Want to get the data out of ETW?
 Use the [Microsoft Enterprise Library Semantic Logging Application Block](http://nuget.org/packages/EnterpriseLibrary.SemanticLogging/).
-It has ETW listeners to log to the console, rolling flat file, and databases so you can integrate ETW with your existing log destinations.
+It has ETW listeners to log to the console, rolling flat file, and databases, so you can integrate ETW with your existing log destinations.